Backblaze/b2-sdk-python/doc/source/quick_start.rst

 To find out more about API object initialization, see :meth:`b2sdk.v1.B2Api.__init__`.

-.. hint:: See :doc:`account_info` section to find out which *AccountInfo* implementation is best for your application.
+.. hint:: See :doc:`api/account_info` section to find out which *AccountInfo* implementation is best for your application.

 *********************